Islamic extremism in the United States

 For nearly two decades, counter-terrorism was America's foremost defense and national security priority.
 Since the release of the Trump administration's National Defense Strategy in 2018, counter-terrorism is no longer considered the preeminent U.S. national security concern, despite terrorism remaining an enduring threat.
-Although the number of U.S. citizens or long-term residents involved in extremist activity is small, their recruitment and participation in criminal activities organized by Islamic terrorist groups on the U.S. territory is still considered a national security concern by U.S. authorities.
+Although the number of U.S. citizens or long-term residents involved in extremist activity is small, their recruitment and participation in criminal activities organized by Islamic terrorist groups on U.S. territory is still considered a national security concern by U.S. authorities.

 Islamic extremism and jihadist violence

-Writing for National Public Radio, Belgian-born American journalist Dina Temple-Raston argues that the "single biggest change in terrorism over the past several years has been the wave of Americans joining the fight – not just as foot soldiers but as key members of Islamist groups and as operatives inside terrorist organizations, including al-Qaeda".
+Writing for National Public Radio, Belgian-born American journalist Dina Temple-Raston argues that the "single biggest change in terrorism over the past several years has been the wave of Americans joining the fight – not just as foot soldiers but also as key members of Islamist groups and as operatives inside terrorist organizations, including al-Qaeda".
 According to Temple-Raston, U.S. citizens or longtime residents are "masterminds, propagandists, enablers, and media strategists" in foreign terror groups and working to spread extremist ideology in the West.
 This trend is worrisome to her, which further commented that American extremists "understand the United States better than the United States understands them."

 There is a lack of understanding of how American radical jihadists are propagated.
 According to U.S. statesmen, there is "no typical profile" of an American extremist and the "experiences and motivating factors vary widely."
 Janet Napolitano, former Secretary of the U.S. Department of Homeland Security, stated that it is unclear if there has been an "increase in violent radicalization" or "a rise in the mobilization of previously radicalized individuals".
 Islamist organizations seek Americans to radicalize and recruit because of a familiarity with the United States and the West.
 According to Napolitano, the evolving extremist threat makes it "more difficult for law enforcement or the intelligence community to detect and disrupt plots."

 Zeyno Baran, senior fellow and director of the Center for Eurasian Policy at the American conservative think-tank Hudson Institute, argues that a more appropriate term is Islamist extremism to distinguish the Islamic religion from the political ideology that leads to extremism:

 Islam, the religion, deals with piety, ethics, and beliefs, and can be compatible with secular liberal democracy and basic civil liberties.
 Islamists, however, believe Islam is the only basis for the legal and political system that governs the world's economic, social, and judicial mechanisms.
 Islamic law, or sharia, must shape all aspects of human society, from politics and education to history, science, the arts, and more.
 It is diametrically opposed to liberal democracy.